palmaaaa/LTW/README.md

 For the front-end we used Bootstrap, JavaScript, Css and Html.

 # ⌨ Back-end
-For the back-end we initially used Java and then switched to Php.
+For the back-end we initially used Java and then switched to Php (mini PHP REST API).